Puck

 Where Puck sits on the full axis

-By size on the journey, Puck sits between Cygnus X-1 and Phoebe.
-The band below uses nearby Moons objects for context.
+By size on the journey, Puck sits between Prometheus and Janus.
+The band below compares Puck with nearby Small inner moon objects so the size jump stays easy to read.

 Shared physical scale